MKSounds/Ramplify/README.md

 After installing simply reboot the pi, connect to its hotspot "Ramplify" (password: myramplify123%) and access the configuration page via ramplify.audio for teaching wifi and change configurations.
 The pi-account password in Raspian is "ramplify" .. change that immediately!

 ## To-Do
-- ACC and aptX codec
-- Snapcast multiroom implementation
+- Implement SnapWeb in Node-Red
+- Mutual deactivation of inputs
+- Several input options
 - Raspberry Pi 4 compatibility

 ## References